 Major General Nick Pope, a spokesman for the British forces in Libya, said: “It was a difficult and very effective attack by Apache crews deep into Libya, about 40 miles (64 km), to hit Gaddafi’s forces, including military vehicles and multiple Colonel’s communications equipment. ”

-“Former regime forces continue to threaten Libyan citizens and make it as if it were NATO aircraft striking peaceful targets.
-This is a crude provocation, ”says Gary Falls, a spokesman for the British Air Force.
+“Former regime forces continue to threaten Libyan citizens and make it appear as if it aviation NATO strikes peaceful targets.
+This is a gross provocation, ”says Gary Falls, spokesman for the British Air Force.

 Drawing attention to the requirements for the Army and the British Air Force, the commander of the air operation Gary Falls added: